-Recently we farewelled two very lovely ladies, Appie Van Wilgenburg and Amelia Mann who both had connections to the Art Club.
-A group of members visited Amelia at her wonderful garden at the end of summer and spent a wonderful morning in her company.
+and spent a wonderful morning in her company.
 I was able to help Amelia identify a lovely little bird which was enjoying the nectar in her flowers.
 It was a Western Spinebill and every time I see one of these birds I will think of Amelia.
-Several members attended Appie's
+Several members attended Appie's ons in Margaret River and were two very lovely ladies.